 Dr Antonia Liguori

-I joined Loughborough University - School of the Arts, English and Drama as Research Assistant in November 2014 to work on Drought Risk and You (DRY) Project with a focus on digital storytelling.
+I joined Loughborough University - School of the Arts, English and Drama as Research Assistant in November 2014 to work on Drought Risk and You (DRY) Project http://www.dryproject.co.uk/ an interdisciplinary research project, funded by NERC, ESRC, EPSRC, BBSRC and AHRC (2014-2019) under the RCUK Drought and Water Scarcity Programme, with the aim of developing an evidence-based resource for drought risk management in which scientific data and multiple narrative approaches will be brought together to facilitate decision-making processes.

 I have a PhD in History and Computer Science from the University of Bologna and a Masters in Contemporary History from the University of Rome.
 I am also a journalist and a Web content and SEO manager.

-Since January 2006, I have coordinated the Multimedia Department at BAICR Sistema Cultura, a Consortium of five cultural institutions with the aim of contributing to the enhancement of the Italian historical and cultural heritage through the use of innovative methodologies, communicative approaches and the creation of digital environments.
+Before moving to the UK, I was the coordinator of the Multimedia Department at BAICR Sistema Cultura, in Italy, a consortium of five cultural institutions with the aim of contributing to the enhancement of the historical and cultural heritage through the use of innovative methodologies, communicative approaches and the creation of digital environments.

 Since October 2014, I am an individual member of ENCATC (the European Network on Cultural Management and Cultural Policy Education) http://www.encatc.org/pages/index.php